rnbguy/oopsla21artifact/microbenchmarks/README.md

 ```
 docker run -it <image_name> /bin/bash
 ```
+All of the above commands should finish in less than 5 minutes.
+(On a fresh OS with missing dependencies, it might take up to 15 min for the docker build to finish.)

+# Kick the tires command

 For sanity checking, run the following script after executing the above commands, which will run a very small version of our experiments.
 This should complete without errors with a message that says `Generating plots ...`.
 ```
 ./BuildAndRunMicrobenchmarks.sh
 ```

-All of the above commands should finish in less than 5 minutes.
-(On a fresh OS with missing dependencies, it might take up to 15 min for the docker build to finish.)
+If running the script `BuildAndRunMicrobenchmarks` returns an error `$'\r': command not found` then run this command first to get rid of the carriage return characters `sed 's/\r$//' BuildAndRunMicrobenchmarks.sh > BuildAndRunMicrobenchmarksFixed.sh`.
+Then do `chmod u+x BuildAndRunMicrobenchmarksFixed.sh` and finally use `BuildAndRunMicrobenchmarksFixed` in place of the original script `BuildAndRunMicrobenchmarks`.

+# Full results

 To reproduce results of Fig. 13 of the paper:
 ```